0x2E757/Pateo/README.md

 }
 ```

-Now when we're trying to submit form will ensure that every field value is valid and only then proceed submitting.
+Now when we're trying to perform submit the form will ensure that every field value is valid and only then proceed submitting.
 The `validate` prop can be array of functions so the field will have multiple different validators.
-Field being considered as valid if all validation functions returned `undefined`.
+Field is considered as valid if all validation functions returned `undefined`.

 ### Form custom field components

-Now let's take a loot at custom form fields:
+Now let's take a look at custom form fields:
 ```typescript
 import { Field, useForm } from "pateo";